-Org1 is developing a content management system (CMS) and wants to integrate the ANDS Persistent Identifier Service to obtain handles for identifying objects.
+Org1 is developing a content management system (CMS) and wants to integrate the ARDC Handle Service to obtain handles for identifying objects.

 Org1 would typically undertake the following process:

 - Request registration with the service